 When asked about his experiences Xuelong said:

-During this ten-month secondment, I continued my previous modelling work of insect navigation systems and have made great progress, by not only reproducing the main observed behavioural data of real insects, but also mapping specific computation to corresponding brain regions of the insects.
+During this ten-month secondment, I continued my previous modeling work of insect navigation systems and have made great progress, by not only reproducing the main observed behavioural data of real insects, but also mapping specific computation to corresponding brain regions of the insects.
 We are making great contributions to the insect navigation community.

 The paper presenting this work has been submited to eLife during the secondment (Dec 2019) and then has been accepted and published- A decentralised neural model explaining optimal integration of navigational strategies in insects.
 I also attended the online conference- Neuronmatch Conference in March 2020 to present this work.

 As part of my researching interests cooperating with fellow ULTRACEPT researcher Tian Liu, we developed a platform called ColCOSՓ for social insects and swarm robotic researching.
-This platform consists of three parts, the arena (LED screen), the monitoring camera and the micro-robot.
+This platform consists of three parts, the arena (LED screen), the monitoring camera, and the micro-robot.
 Swarm robotic and social insects related experimental scenarios can be easily and flexibly conducted in this platform.
 Fellow ULTRACEPT researcher Dr Cheng Hu and I presented the platform physically at Guangdong (Foshan) Doctoral and Postdoctoral Talent Exchange and Technology Project Matchmaking Conference.

 Another interesting experiment undertaken during my secondment is that we investigated the performance of LGMD model of collision avoidance in the context of city traffic.
 The real-world vehicle critical conditions always consist of severe crashes which are impractical to be replicated for experimenting, so we implemented the experiment on ColCOSՓ.